dariogreco21/Kelly-Criterion-/README.md

-Final project for a mathematical modelling course that explores optimal bet sizing for a given game.
+Final project for a mathematical modelling course exploring the kelly criterion betting strategy.